Courses in Information Technology Management

 To be part of the next wave of global business growth you will need to craft sustainable businesses practices, with an eye to your effect on future generations.
 In this course we will study the relationships between business activity and the physical environment.
 First we will ground our discussion in basic concepts of business strategy and policy making.
 Employing the techniques of systems thinking and simulation, we will learn about the effects of feedback and structure that drive business growth and failure, and experiment with strategies that support economic vitality while reducing negative effects on the global economy in a time of increasingly scarce resources.
 Open to Honors College students only.

-A course for School of Business majors with sophomore status who are interested in pursuing a career in information technology.
+This is a course for School of Business majors, with sophomore status, who are interested in pursuing a career in information technology (IT).
 Students will be exposed to financial services case studies and will be guided through research and strategy development by professionals.
 Weekly sessions with client-serving professionals who will mentor students to build and enhance their leadership, consulting, project management, and teamwork skills.
 Prerequisite(s): permission of instructor.

 B ITM 215 Information Technologies for Business (3)

 This course focuses on the role of information systems in solving business problems.
 The topics will include software applications, information security, e-commerce and cyber-ethics.
 Students will develop business-oriented applications using Microsoft Excel (comprehensive level) and Microsoft Access (introductory level).
 There will be two end-of-semester projects that involve developing a business application by interfacing Excel, Access and Word.
 Students may take both B ITM 215 and I CSI 101 for credit.
 Not open to freshmen.
 Offered fall and spring semesters.

 B ITM 310 Information Technology Practicum II (3)